 The Financial Conduct Authority (FCA) is responsible for the treasury established under the authority of the Financial Services Act 2012 as one of the UK's independent government agencies.
 It regulates several financial firms and markets in the UK and acts as a regulator for many organizations.
-The FCA goal is to create a fair and honest market for large and small businesses and protecting companies while protecting customers.
+It is responsible for creating a fair and honest market for large and small businesses and protecting companies while protecting customers.
 It aims to protect financial services from market abuse of criminals.

-FCA has specific laws and regulations to prevent money laundering, and entities obliged to comply with FCA laws must comply with them, or they will be subject to FCA AML penalties.
-Each year, many companies receive FCA penalties, which vary according to the volume of non-compliance regulations.
+FCA has specific laws and prudential regulations to prevent money laundering, and entities obliged to comply with its laws must comply with them, otherwise, they will be subject to FCA AML penalties.
+Each year, many financial services firms receive FCA penalties, which vary according to the volume of non-compliance regulations.
 This article examines three of them:

 FCA Penalty to Commerzbank

 Commerzbank is fined £ 38 million for money laundering failures, including its "out of control" system to control customers.
-FCA said the German business bank failed to meet money laundering controls, despite three separate warnings for five years.
+The German business bank failed to meet money laundering controls, despite three separate warnings for five years.

 The penalty imposed on Commerzbank has been one of the biggest penalties imposed by the regulator for money laundering failures.
 Commerzbank London was eligible for a 30% reduction in fines for agreeing to cooperate.
 The full fine would be £ 54 million.

 Due to regulatory action at the Commerzbank London office, Customer Due Diligence checks of more than 1,700 customers were delayed until 2017.

-FCA said that some of these customers were able to transact with the bank even though the checks could not be completed due to the "out of control" exceptions system.
+FCA states that some of these customers were able to transact with the bank even though the checks could not be completed due to the "out of control" exceptions system.

 The bank was also unable to fix an automated tool to track money laundering risks.
 FCA said in 2015, Commerzbank London found that 40 high-risk countries were missing from the vehicle, and 1,110 high-risk customers were not added.
 Commerzbank's customer due diligence policies and procedures were found to be insufficient.